ShermineJong/addressbook-level2/doc/DeveloperGuide.md

 * Problem: Test fails during the very first time.<br>
   Solution: The output of the very first test run could be slightly different because the program creates a new storage file.
 Tests should pass from the 2nd run onwards.

+### User Story

+* As a student, I can add the function of adding and editing the tags to a contact, so that the user can create and add tags to a existing contact.
+* As a Student, I could add the function of editing the existing contact.

+### Use Case

+SoftWare System: AddressBook-Level2
+Use Case: rename existing tag
+Actors: User
+MSS:
+    1.User enter the command of EditingTag, contact Name ,ExistingTage and the renamed Tag 2.System echo the command
+    3.display success message
+Extension:
+    2a.System detect an error in the command given 2a1.System echo the command
+        2a2.System display an error message

+### NFR

+* The user prefer typing commands to the system.